-At the start of 2020, our plan is to launch System 002, followed by the scale-up to the full fleet of 60 systems in the Great Pacific Garbage Patch.
+At the start of 2020, our plan is to launch System 002, followed by the scale-up to the full fleet in the Great Pacific Garbage Patch.
 Once we complete the expansion in the Pacific, we aim to then expand the cleanup operation to the remaining four ocean garbage patches.

 The plastic that circulates in the five gyres has been accumulating over the past 60+ years and will not go away by itself.
 Instead, the material breaks down into smaller and smaller pieces over time.
 At a certain level, these nano- and microparticles will become too small to collect.
 It is, therefore, crucial to begin cleaning up as soon as possible and defuse this ticking time bomb.